Someone who is not highly sensitive may not even notice these smells, and here I am, barraged by the stink.

 Is it just me, or does everything stink?

 I’m kidding.
-But if you’re a highly sensitive person like me, you’re probably nodding your head in agreement (at least on some level) right now.
+But if you’re a highly sensitive person (HSP) like me, you’re probably nodding your head in agreement (at least on some level) right now.
 That’s because many — perhaps most — HSPs are sensitive to smells.

-Highly sensitive people (HSPs) are the 15 to 20 percent of the population whose nervous systems process stimuli very deeply.
-That doesn’t just mean smells — we’re more sensitive to lights, sounds, and textures.
+Highly sensitive people are the 15 to 20 percent of the population whose nervous systems process stimuli very deeply.
+That doesn’t just mean smells — we’re more sensitive to lights, sounds, textures, and more.
 We notice the subtle expressions on people’s faces or an almost imperceptible change in their tone of voice.
 We even process emotions and ideas very deeply, making us natural creatives and highly empathetic.

 But it all comes at a cost, and when your sensitivity includes smells, that cost often means living in a world that is loaded with too-powerful scents.